M26 Pershing: Production

-Super Pershing
+Super Pershing (T26E4, M26E1)

-The Pershing before being converted to the up-armored Super Pershing.
-Note the 73 caliber gun to compete with the 88 mm KwK 43 L/71 gun on the King Tiger.
+The up-gunned T26E4.
+Note the 73 caliber gun, designed to compete with the 88 mm KwK 43 L/71 gun mounted on the King Tiger.

-The 90 mm M3 gun of the Pershing was similar to the German 88 mm KwK 36 L/56 gun used on the Tiger I. In an effort to match the firepower of the King Tiger's more powerful 88 mm KwK 43, the T15E1 90 mm gun was developed and mounted in a T26E1 in January 1945.
-This tank was designated T26E1-1, meaning the 1st prototype of the T26E1.
-The T15E1 gun was 73 calibers in length and had a much longer high-capacity chamber giving it a muzzle velocity of 3750 ft/s with the T30E16 APCR shot.
+The 90 mm M3 gun of the Pershing was similar to the German 88 mm KwK 36 L/56 gun mounted on the Tiger I. In an effort to match the firepower of the King Tiger's more powerful 88 mm KwK 43, the T15E1 90 mm gun was developed and first mounted in a T26E1 in January 1945.
+This tank was re-designated T26E4 (note that while the markings said T26E1-1, the tank was officially a T26E4 because it was mounted with a T15E1 gun.)
+The T15E1 gun was 73 calibers in length and had a much longer high-capacity chamber giving it a muzzle velocity of 3750 ft/s with the T30E16 HVAP shot.
 This allowed it to penetrate up to 260mm of armor and could penetrate the Tiger's frontal armor beyond 1100 yds.
-The model shown used single-piece 50 in ammunition and was the only Super Pershing sent to Europe.
+The model shown used single-piece 50 in ammunition and was the only T26E4 sent to Europe.
 Firing trials with the T15E1 revealed that the length and weight of the single-piece ammunition made it difficult to stow inside the tank and load into the gun breech.

-A second pilot tank was converted from a T26E3 and used a modified T15E2 gun that had two-piece ammunition.
-Twenty-five production models of the tank, designated T26E4, were built.
+A second pilot tank was converted from a T26E3 and used a modified T15E2 gun, which used two-piece ammunition.
+Twenty-five production models of the tank mounting the T15E2 gun were built.
 An improved mounting removed the need for stabilizer springs.

 Post-war, two M26 tanks had the T54 gun installed, which had the same long gun barrel, but the ammunition cartridge was designed to be shorter and fatter, while still retaining the propellant force of the original round.
 The tanks were designated as the M26E1 tank, but lack of funds cut off further production.